Monday, 31 May 2010

 These are contributions sent by George Owen.

-The photograph at the top shows the interior of St John’s Church, Wellington Road in 1948.
+The photograph at the top shows the interior of St. John’s Church, Wellington Road in 1948.

-Of the next picture George says, “It shows a St John’s Church Choir outing to Chester Zoo in late 1940s.
-Second from the left, back row,
+Of the next picture George says, “It shows a St. John’s Church Choir outing to Chester Zoo in late 1940s.
+Second from the left, back row, is Frank Port who was Headmaster of St. John’s School (‘The Gas School’) and later became Head of Clwyd Street School.
+Second from right in the back row is Norman Clark, Verger at St. Thomas’ for many years.

-is Frank Port who was Headmaster of St John’s School (‘Gas School’) and later became Head of Clwyd Street School.
-Second from right in the back row is Norman Clark who was the Verger at St Thomas’ for many years.
-John Asher, the choirmaster and organist at St John’s for many years, is on the right of the front row with a flat cap on; he was succeeded as Choirmaster at St John’s by Frank Port.
+John Asher, the choirmaster and organist at St. John’s for many years, is on the right of the front row with a flat cap on; he was succeeded as Choirmaster at St. John’s by Frank Port.
 The only choirboy I can name is Arthur Oakley, third from left front row, who now lives in Abergele.”

 The colour snap is a 1950s shot of Wellington Road, looking to the west from a corner of River Street.